devgson/guest-writer/articles/pusher-note-Auth0.markdown

 ---
 layout: post
 title: "Real time collaborative note editor"
-description: "A web application that allows you work on a document in real-time with your colleagues from anywhere in the world"
+description: "A web application that enables you work on a document in real-time with your colleagues from anywhere in the world"
 date: "2018-08-22 08:30"
 author:
   name: "Godson"